Pete Sampras: Sampras vs. Becker

+Overall Sampras led 12-7 against Becker.
+They had a close rivalry on indoor carpet with Becker leading 7-6.
+Sampras led 3-0 on grass, 2-0 on hard courts and 1-0 on clay.
+Sampras beat Becker 3 times at Wimbledon between 1993 and 1997 (including the 1995 final).
+Becker said "I can't say that this is my place anymore.
+I used to own it, but Pete Sampras had taken over the keys."

 Sampras vs. Rafter

-Sampras won 12 of the 16 matches he played against Patrick Rafter, including eight of their first nine, and their final four meetings.

-In 1997, Rafter won the US Open, a tournament that many expected Sampras to win, having won in 1995 and 1996.
-The win catapulted Rafter to the year-end no. 2 rankings behind Sampras.
-Seven-time Grand Slam champion John McEnroe believed Rafter to be a "one-slam wonder", since it was only his second career ATP title.
-Up to that point, Sampras was 5–1 against Rafter, and defeated Rafter three times in fall 1997 to solidify his No. 1 ATP ranking.
+Sampras led 12-4 in matches against Patrick Rafter.

+Up to Rafter winning the 1997 US Open, Sampras led their rivalry 5–1.
+He beat Rafter three times in late 1997.
 "We're not the best of mates," Rafter said of Sampras after 1997 Davis Cup semifinals, "I wouldn't go out for a beer with him, put it that way.
 I don't know what the story is.
 There's a bit of feeling."

-In 1998, Rafter came back from a set down to defeat Sampras in the Cincinnati Masters final, a title that Sampras needed to win in order get the maximum ranking points to stay No. 1 ahead of Marcelo Ríos.
-During that match, Rafter's serve was called out, but the umpire overruled the call to give Rafter the ace and the Cincinnati title.
-Sampras was displeased, and stood at the baseline for several seconds, making the victorious Rafter wait at the net, and then refused to shake the umpire's hand.
+In 1998, Rafter beat Sampras in the Cincinnati Masters final.
+Rafter's serve was called out on match point, but the umpire overruled the call to give Rafter the ace and the title.
+Sampras was displeased, and stood at the baseline for several seconds, making Rafter wait at the net, and then refused to shake the umpire's hand.
 Sampras, at the time winner of 11 Grand Slams, when asked about the difference between himself and Rafter, said "Ten grand slams", that a controversial line-call cost him the match, and that a player had to come back and win another Grand Slam title in order to be considered great.
-Rafter went on to win the Canada Masters as well, earning the third seed at the 1998 US Open.